kevinmutwiri/soft-skills/week1/courseOverview/README.md

 ## Skills defined

-Here are the explanations for each main competency and its corresponding subtopics, based on the provided frameworks:
+Explanations for each main competency and its corresponding subtopics, based on the provided frameworks:

 ### **Leading Self**